siy/reactive-toolbox-core/README.md

 ## Reactive Toolbox Core

-This module contains core classes for writing asynchronous processing in (more or less) functional style.
+This library contains core classes for writing asynchronous processing in (more or less) functional style.

 ### Motivation
 This library is an attempt to implement Promise-based asynchronous processing model.
 Being combined with FP-style error